hunyadi/md2conf/README.md

                mdpath

 positional arguments:
-  mdpath                Markdown file or director of Markdown files to convert and publish.
+  mdpath                Path to a Markdown file or director of Markdown files to convert and publish.

 options:
   -h, --help            show this help message and exit